Browse all

 Another leader in the online booking industry is Treebo, a hotel reservations platform.
 Offering accommodation choices in more than 165 cities in India, users can compare choices for the best deals.

-According to Google, its PWA loads in just four seconds over 3G network.
+According to Google, its PWA loads in just four seconds over the 3G network.
 The site also reports that it has achieved five times more click throughs and increased its conversion rate by threefold.

 What we like about this PWA: